Fiserv/firstvision-apac/docs/APIs/Account-Management/Update-Customers-Profile.md

 # Update Customer's Profile...
-TESTING
+TEST

 This service is used to update the various customer profiles like customer number, corresponding customer number and alternate customer details for a given account number.